Americans under felony indictment have a right to buy guns, judge rules

 "The Second Amendment is not a 'second class right,'" Counts wrote.
 "No longer can courts balance away a constitutional right."

-A spokesperson for U.S. Attorney Ashley Hoff, whose office pursued the case, said prosecutors had filed a notice of appeal.
-Quiroz's attorney did not respond to requests for comment.
+Quiroz's attorney and representatives for U.S. Attorney Ashley Hoff, whose office prosecuted the case, did not immediately respond to requests for comment on Tuesday.

 Quiroz had been indicted in a Texas state court for burglary and later for bail jumping when he attempted in late 2021 to buy a 22-caliber semiautomatic handgun, leading to his federal indictment.